Ask iris: "Do I love him, or am I just comfortable?"

 So here’s my last piece of advice: talk to your boyfriend.
 Tell him everything you told me.
 I know you might be scared to hurt his feelings but I promise he’d rather know all of this now than be blind-sided by a breakup.
 Tell him how much being more adventurous means to you; that even a little effort on his part would mean the world to you.

 Then, see how he reacts.
 Is he willing to compromise?
-Because I listed a lot of things that matter in a long-term relationship, but compromise is also on the top of that list.
-A partner who who won’t meet you in the middle will leave you feeling like your needs aren’t being met time and time again.
+Because I listed a lot of things that matter in a long-term relationship, but compromise is also at the top of that list.
+A partner who won’t meet you in the middle will leave you feeling like your needs aren’t being met time and time again.

-If he won’t budge, then you have a decision to make.
+If he won’t budge, then you have the decision to make.
 Can you live without that need being met?
-Since you wrote in about how important being adventurous is to you, I’d assume not.
+Since you wrote about how important being adventurous is to you, I’d assume not.
 But if he wants to try to meet you where you’re at, then you have something special.
 And that’s worth fighting for, as cliché as that sounds.